CALENDAR OF EVENTS

 Hon.
 Dr. Silvia del Rosario Giacoppo, a senator from Argentina who serves on her nation’s Commission on Environment and Sustainable Development, spoke about the importance of culture as the principal means to foster tolerance.
 She touched on many important issues, including the refugee crisis, the Paris Agreement on climate change, North Korea’s testing of nuclear warheads and missiles, the new United Nations secretary-general, António Guterres, and the value of international organizations such as UPF.

 Hon.
 Dr. Haydee Castillo De Solano, an assemblywoman from Nicaragua, said it was “incomprehensible that in the age of knowledge, [when] technology is opening up previously unimaginable fields for the advancement of science and humanity, we are at the same time witnessing the atrocities of wars and the terrible threat of terrorism.”
 She said that Nicaragua has learned lessons from its history of wars, natural disasters, and security and human development, but the main problem that the country faces is poverty.
-Education is the answer, she said, but not just external knowledge such as science and mathematics; these subjects must be complemented by universal values.
+Education is the answer, she said, but "not just external knowledge such as science and mathematics; these subjects must be complemented by universal values."

 Hon.
 Dr. Olga Bogomolets, the head of the Committee on Health of the Ukrainian Parliament, spoke about the problems affecting her country and what she referred to as “geopolitical discrimination.”
-While discrimination usually refers to gender, race, religion, etc., she said she was referring to the discrimination connected to so-called “small” or “minor” nations.
+While discrimination usually refers to gender, race, religion, etc., she was referring to the discrimination connected to so-called “small” or “minor” nations.
 Such countries are at a disadvantage, she said, due to “an uncompetitive economy, low standard of living, and undeveloped civil society.”
-The former Soviet republics of Moldova, Azerbaijan, Georgia and Ukraine are examples of such “small” or “minor” countries, as is Syria, she said.
+The former Soviet republics of Moldova, Azerbaijan, Georgia and Ukraine are examples of such “small” or “minor” countries, as is Syria.
 This is the situation in Ukraine, she said, where “almost 10,000 people have died, and there are over 2 million internal refugees.”
-She said she supports IAPP and hopes “that such an organization will lead the world in a certain balance of ‘power’ influence.”
+She supports IAPP and hopes “that such an organization will lead the world in a certain balance of ‘power’ influence.”

 Hon.
-Iliesa Delana, the deputy minister of youth and sports in Fiji, extended a big “Bula Vinaka” to everyone and quoted Dr. Martin Luther King Jr.: “We must pursue peaceful ends through peaceful means.”
+Iliesa Delana, the deputy minister of youth and sports in Fiji, extended a big “Bula Vinaka” to everyone and quoted Dr. Martin Luther King, Jr.: “We must pursue peaceful ends through peaceful means.”
 If we are to have peace on earth, he said, “our loyalties must transcend our race, our tribe, our class and our nation, and this means that we must develop a world perspective.”

 Despite the many technological advances, “the security of every human being is constantly being threatened by lack of food, economic instability, wars and nuclear threats, terrorism, climate change, gender inequality and many other global problems,” he said.
 It is up to the leaders of all nations to effectively address these problems.
 Although Fiji is racially and religiously diverse, he said, “Fiji is not fully immune from political turmoil.”

 Hon.
 Yoshinori Ohno, the former Japanese minister of defense, gave a summary report about the inauguration of the Japanese chapter of IAPP.
 It took place in the House of Councilors, the upper house of Japan’s Diet, or parliament, on November 17, 2016, just before Japanese Prime Minister Shinzo Abe met with U.S. President-Elect Donald Trump.
-Sixty-three current members of the Diet participated, as well as the deputies of 37 parliamentarians.
+Sixty-three current members of the Diet participated, as well as 37 parliamentarians.
 Hon.
 Ohno spoke about the European Union and the challenges it faces by “nation-centric popular waves,” and he also spoke about the UPF and its efforts to reform the United Nations.

 Hon.
 Paulo Pisco, a member of Portugal’s parliament, expressed a sense of guarded optimism.
 “Fear is in the air,” he said.
 “The global order is falling apart, caused by selfish political decisions that are being taken without caring about [their] consequences nor of the human factor.”
 In the face of so many challenges to peace, he said, “we should make a strong call to reasonability to all political deciders and public opinions.”